nyu-mll/jiant/README.md

 4. In ``src/model.py``, make sure that:
     - The correct task-specific module is being created for your task in ``build_module()``.
     - Your task is correctly being handled in ``forward()`` of ``MultiTaskModel``.
+The model will receive the task class you created and a batch of data, where each batch is a dictionary with keys of the ``Instance`` objects you created in preprocessing.
-Create additional methods or add branches to existing methods as necessary.
+    - Create additional methods or add branches to existing methods as necessary.
 If you do add additional methods, make sure to make use of the ``sent_encoder`` attribute of the model, which is shared amongst all tasks.
 Note: The current training procedure is task-agnostic: we randomly sample a task to train on, pass a batch to the model, and receive an output dictionary at least containing a ``loss`` key.
 Training loss should be calculated within the model; validation metrics should also be computed within AllenNLP ``scorer``s and not in the training loop.
 So you should *not* need to modify the training loop; please reach out if you think you need to.

 ## Pretrained Embeddings